 2. Know where to start.

-Before you start working on the FAFSA itself, take a few minutes to create an FSA ID.
+Before you start working on the FAFSA form itself, take a few minutes to create an FSA ID.
 Both student and parent need to have their own.
-The FSA ID is used to electronically sign the document before you submit it.
+The FSA ID is used to electronically sign the FAFSA application before you submit it.
 To create an FSA ID, you need your name, date of birth, and social security number or alien registration number.
 You’ll also need an email address.
 After you create your FSA ID, you can get started on the application.

 3. File early.